Middle School Eligibility Rules

 Competing at Multiple Levels

 - If a player has affiliations with institutions at different educational levels (middle school, high school, community college, college, etc.), they may compete for all such institutions up to and including attending multiple national championships, except as excluded below.

 - Such a player may be prevented from attending some such tournaments due to the use of identical or overlapping question sets at tournaments produced for different education levels.

-- The provisions in this section do not override the requirements for notification in paragraph E.5 of these rules (nor any other provisions in this rules document).
+- The provisions in this section do not override the requirements for notification in Eligibility Rule E.5 (nor any other rules).

 - By default, tournaments adhering to these eligibility rules are open to any team of players who meet these eligibility rules.